pallavi-bluebash/MCP_server/readme.md

     `Show all registrations`
     `List all users`
     Your AI assistant will fetch and display all registered users in a clear, interactive table.

----

-Enjoy the power of AI-driven registration, crafted with care by Pallavi!